open-ephys/commutator-docs/source/spi-commutator/user-guide/remote-control/details-remote-control.rst

 *enable*, *led*, *speed*, *turn*, and *read*.
 The set of acceptable values depends on the property to which the value is being assigned.
 This is how to use JSON to communicate with the commutator:

-.. attention:: The commutator rejects JSON commands while manual controls are in use
+.. attention:: The commutator only accepts JSON commands while buttons are not pressed

 JSON Commands
 #################################################

-..
-TODO:: reformat this

 enable
 ...................................................